26 May 2026

 Bridges

-Bridge across a rock fall
+Bridge across a gorge

 Then there were the bridges intended solely for foot traffic, where a certain quiet bravado was required simply to set one foot in front of the other.
 Fortunately, neither of us was called upon to cross the one pictured here, the sight of it was quite sufficient.